My name is Dimitar Nalbantov. In short: Dimi

 The Digital Audio World

-I’ve started exploring the amazing world of digital audio world around 1996-7.
+I’ve started to explore the amazing world of digital audio around 1996-7.
 My first “DAW” was Fast Tracker 2, spending nights programming drums and exporting them for backing tracks.

 The AMP Simulators – The Beginning